 We ensure they have a roof over their heads, food on their plates and are given an education.
 Freed from the stigma of disability often placed on children in their home communities, our special needs centre provides a place where they can feel happy, safe and valued.

-In 2013 we started a pig project with two main aims: to provide a sustainable source of meat for our students to improve their diet; and for the sale of piglets to generate income and cover the food costs of the centre.
-We now have goats included in the project.
+We started a pig project in 2013 with two main aims: to provide a sustainable source of meat for our students to improve their diet; and for the sale of piglets to generate income and cover the food costs of the centre.
+After Covid we decided to have goats instead of pigs and at the last count there were 7 adults and 2 kids!
+The latest addition to the gardens was 200 pineapple plants in March 2025.
 Our successful kitchen garden provides food and teaches basic gardening.

 Creativity